nl253/Notes/Database-Systems/relational-model.md

 ## History

-Codd in 1970 proposed the priniciples of the relational model.
+Codd in 1970 proposed the principles of the relational model.

 -   logical model (independent of physical representation)
 -   formal model (uses set theory and predicate logic)